LouiseSteward/learn/child-healthcare/text/quiz-03.md

 	+	In children under 36 months.
 	-	In children over 36 months.
 	-	In obese children.
-7. What does the - 2 line mean?
+7. What does the -2&nbsp;line mean?
-	+	Three percent of normal children will weigh less than the - 2 line.
+	+	Three percent of normal children will weigh less than the -2&nbsp;line.
-	-	The weight of every second child usually falls on the - 2 line.
+	-	The weight of every second child usually falls on the -2&nbsp;line.
-	-	Children with a weight less than the - 2 line are always wasted.
+	-	Children with a weight less than the -2&nbsp;line are always wasted.
-	-	Obese children weigh more than the - 2 line.
+	-	Obese children weigh more than the -2&nbsp;line.
 8. A child’s weight is normal when:
-	-	It is above the + 2 line.
+	-	It is above the +2&nbsp;line.
-	-	It is above the 0 line.
+	-	It is above the 0&nbsp;line.
-	+	It is between the - 2 and + 2 lines.
+	+	It is between the -2 and +2&nbsp;lines.
-	-	It is below the - 2 line.
+	-	It is below the -2&nbsp;line.
 9. A child is taller than normal when the height is
-	-	On the + 2 line.
+	-	On the +2&nbsp;line.
-	+	Above the + 2 line.
+	+	Above the +2&nbsp;line.
-	-	Above the + 1 line.
+	-	Above the +1&nbsp;line.
-	-	Above the 0 line.
+	-	Above the 0&nbsp;line.
 10. A child’s head is small when the head circumference falls:
-	-	Below the + 1 line.
+	-	Below the +1&nbsp;line.
-	-	Below the 0 line.
+	-	Below the 0&nbsp;line.
-	-	Below the - 1 line.
+	-	Below the -1&nbsp;line.
-	+	Below the -2 line.
+	+	Below the -2&nbsp;line.
 11. What is body mass index?
 	-	A large arm circumference.
-	-	Weight above the + 2 line.
+	-	Weight above the +2&nbsp;line.
 	+	A weight/height<sup>2</sup> ratio.
 	-	An increased abdominal circumference.
 12. What is a growth curve?